 “Although caribou numbers in northeastern North America were already much reduced by the late 1800s from those of previous centuries, the ultimate extinction of the species in New Brunswick, Nova Scotia, and adjoining mainland regions appears to have coincided with the influx and explosive population growth of white-tailed deer.
 Deer were rare in the Maritimes in the early 1600s, and remained so for most of the next three hundred years.
 A scarcity of immature forest cover and clearings, their principal habitat, was probably the main factor limiting expansion of the white-tail’s range.
 But as deer spread northward in the wake of European settlement, both caribou and moose populations were affected.
 In areas with a high density of deer, many moose succumbed to a mysterious sickness.
 However, while moose and deer established a somewhat precarious coexistence, caribou perished.”

 In other words, the old-growth mature forest habitat that dominated New Brunswick until European settlers began clearing the land was NOT habitat that favoured white-tailed deer.
-Deer prefer the more open habitat of either natural clearings (along rivers, flood plains, mixed prairie/woodlands, etc) or clearings created by farming – provided that there are wooded areas nearby where they can hide from predators and seek shelter from harsh weather.
+Deer prefer the more open habitat of either natural clearings (along rivers, flood plains, mixed prairie/woodlands, etc) or clearings created by fire or farming – provided that there are wooded areas nearby where they can hide from predators and seek shelter from harsh weather.
 Clearings support the small herbaceous perennials, grasses and grains that provide excellent deer food.
-As Europeans cleared the land, the deer population in New Brunswick grew markedly, and the caribou and moose that dominated the old growth forest declined.
+As Europeans settlers cleared more and more land, the deer population in New Brunswick grew markedly, and the caribou and moose that dominated the old growth forest declined.
 Again, from Clayden: